paug/openfeedback-sdk-kotlin/README.md

 # Installation

-The SDK is available on jcenter:
+The SDK is available on mavenCentral:

 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }

 dependencies {
-    implementation("io.openfeedback:feedback-android-sdk-ui:0.0.1")
+    implementation("io.openfeedback:feedback-android-sdk-ui:0.0.6")
 }
 ```